Odin-Taif/election-app-nextjs/README.md

    - Preparing features for independent scaling and further modularization.

 3. **Testing**:

    - Implementing thorough unit and integration tests for all layers.

+4. **Functoinal core and impretive shell dive in**:
+   - Functional core separated from the imperative shell further seperation and imporving. .

 ---